thesse1/webmethods-api-gateway-staging/README.md

 ## Overwrite alias values with pipeline variables

 All alias values defined in the global aliases.json file or in API-specific aliases.json files in the API projects can be replaced during pipeline execution by pipeline variables.
 These pipeline variables can be defined and set when queueing the pipeline or in variable groups.
-Every API deployment pipeline imports the wm_test_apigw_staging_aliases variable group which can be used for assembling the variables used for replacing alias values.
+Every API deployment pipeline imports the variable group specified in /{tenant}/variables/variables-aliases-template.yml which can be used for assembling the variables used for replacing alias values.
 Names of these variables must represent the full JSON path of the value to be replaced in its aliases.json file.
 For every variable following this naming convention, the pipeline will automatically replace the corresponding value in its aliases.json file by the value of the replacement variable.

 For example,
  - the value of the variable petstore-routing-alias.DEV-INT.description will automatically replace the description of the PetStore_Routing_Alias on DEV-INT, overwriting the value defined in the global aliases.json file,